olliw42/mLRS-docu/docs/EBYTE_E77_MBL.md

     </tr>
   </tbody>
 </table>

 > [!IMPORTANT]
+> If you are planning to use the SMA connector for the antenna, ensure that a 0 Ohm resistor is populated.
+Multiple users have reported that it is not present on their modules.
+Refer to the red square next to the SMA connector in the diagrams below for the location.

+> [!IMPORTANT]
 > EBYTE E77 MBL boards use the SX126x/STM32WLE chipset and are only compatible with SX126x/STM32WLE and LR1121 hardware; they are incompatible with SX127x hardware providing the '19 Hz 7x' mode (Frsky R9 system and ELRS 900 MHz gear)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).